 The album received a nomination for Best Rock Album at the 2021 Grammy Awards, while also garnering the band a nomination for the Brit Award for International Group at the 2021 Brit Awards and Album of the Year at the 2020 Choice Music Prize.
 It was also nominated for the Best Album Ivor Novello Award in 2021.

 The album was released during the worldwide COVID-19 pandemic, delaying any shows prior to and following the release of the album.
-Originally, the band had a tour in Australia scheduled for November and December 2020, which was postponed, and a tour from March to July 2021 across Europe which was also postponed.
+Originally, the band had a tour in Australia scheduled for November and December 2020, which was postponed, and a tour from March to July 2021 across Europe, which was also postponed.

 Due to little improvement from the pandemic, the tour was delayed from October 2021 to March 2022.
-Included on this tour as the bands biggest show to date a sold out show at London's Alexandra Palace.
+Included on this tour as the band's biggest show to date, a sold-out show at London's Alexandra Palace.
 Where they'd debut a new song.

-During the delays that the COVID-19 pandemic had caused to the tour for 'A Hero's Death', the band reconeyed in Dublin to work on plans for the third album.
+During the delays that the COVID-19 pandemic had caused to the tour for 'A Hero's Death', the band reconvened in Dublin to work on plans for the third album.
 Chatten was inspired by an accordion gifted to him by his mother for Christmas, realising "that that was an interesting place for me to go on the next record" despite his lack of experience with the instrument.

 They were also inspired by the Primal Scream album XTRMNTR (2000) and the drum and bass artist Roni Size, wanting to "[recreate] electronic sounds with guitars", according to guitarist Carlos O'Connell.